Clinical UM Guideline

 |S9435||Medical foods for inborn errors of metabolism|

-Enteral nutrition is indicated in order to maintain optimal health status for individuals with diseases or structural defects of the alimentary tract that interfere with transport, digestion or absorption of nutrients.
-Such conditions may include anatomic obstructions due to cancer, motility disorders such as gastroparesis, or metabolic absorptive disorders such as Phenylketonuria (PKU).
+Enteral nutrition is indicated in order to maintain optimal health status for individuals with diseases or structural defects of the GI tract that interfere with transport, digestion or absorption of nutrients.
+Such conditions may include anatomic obstructions due to cancer, motility disorders such as gastroparesis, or metabolic absorptive disorders such as PKU.

-When enteral nutrition is necessary, the optimal route is swallowing by mouth.
-In conditions where this is not possible, a tube is placed to facilitate transport of the enteral nutrition to the digestive/absorptive site in the GI tract.
-Tube placement and types are governed by the individual's needs.
-Easiest placement is the nasogastric approach through the nose.
-Proper location of the distal end of the tube is important, as there is the risk of migration and aspiration.
-Enteral tubes may also be placed percutaneously through an abdominal approach and secured for access.
-This approach is used for most long-term needs.
-The risk of aspiration and reflux is reduced since placement is lower in the GI tract (Simon, 2000; CMS NCD for Enteral Nutrition, 1984).
+The most optimal route of enteral intake is swallowing by mouth.
+In conditions where this is not possible, a tube may be placed to facilitate transport of nutrition to the digestive/absorptive sites of the GI tract.
+Tube placement and types are governed by individual needs; the least invasive approach being placement of a nasogastric tube.
+Enteral tubes may also be placed percutaneously through an abdominal approach; this is most appropriate for long-term needs due to the reduced risk of aspiration and reflux (CMS NCD for Enteral Nutrition, 1984; Simon, 2000).

-Total Enteral Nutrition (TEN) infers that the individual is receiving more than 50% of daily caloric intake via tube feedings.
-If fewer than 50% of daily calories are supplied daily by enteral nutrition products, they are considered supplemental.
+The term Total Enteral Nutrition (TEN) infers that the individual is receiving more than 50% of their daily caloric intake via enteral nutrition products.
+If fewer than 50% of daily calories are supplied by enteral nutrition products, they are considered supplemental.

 Oral enteral formula is needed for individuals with inherited metabolic digestive disorders such as: